Advocacy group: Social media use

 As noted in the study, "while some groups raised doubts about social media's ability to overcome the limitations of weak ties and generational gaps, an overwhelming majority of groups see social media as essential to contemporary advocacy work and laud its democratizing function."

 Another 2012 study argued that advocacy groups use social media to reach audiences unrelated to the communities they help and to mobilize diverse groups of people.
 Mobilization is achieved in four ways:

-"1).
-Social media help connect individuals to advocacy groups and thus can strengthen outreach efforts.

-2).
-Social media help promote engagement as they enable engaging feedback loops.

-3).
-Social media strengthen collective action efforts through an increased speed of communication.

-4).
-Social media are cost-effective tools that enable advocacy organizations to do more for less."

 While these studies show the acceptance of social media use by advocacy groups, populations not affiliated with media advocacy often question the benevolence of social media.
 Rather than exclusively fostering an atmosphere of camaraderie and universal understanding, social media can perpetuate power hierarchies.
 More specifically, social media can provide "a means of reproducing power and fulfilling group interest for those possessing excessive power... [having the potential to] indirectly reinforce elitist domination."
 By excluding those without access to the internet, social media inherently misrepresents populations- particularly the populations in low-income countries.
 Since media advocacy groups use social media as a way to boost the narratives of these populations, the effect of social media use can be counteractive to well-intentioned goals.
 Instead of directly amplifying the voices and narratives of historically marginalized populations, social media magnifies their concerns through the perspective of individuals with access to the internet.

 Since advocacy groups have the agency to control a community's narrative through a social media post, they have the agency to control the deservedness of a community as well.
 That is, the amount of resources or attention a community receives largely depends on the kind of narrative an advocacy group curates for them on social media.